remirror/remirror/docs/getting-started/create-editor.md

 };
 ```

-The above editor created automatically renders the editor into the dom within a div.
+The above editor automatically renders an editor into the DOM within a div.
 Everything you type will be passed through with keybindings for the provided extensions.

 ### Overriding defaults

-It's likely that you want a bit more control.
-This is why the `Remirror` components provides the `RemirrorContext` to all children components.
-When there are no children provided it automatically renders as above.
+It's likely that you want a bit more control, you likely want a menu for instance.
+When there are no children provided to the `Remirror` component it automatically renders as above.
 But once we provide children we can take full control.

+This is why the `Remirror` component provides the `RemirrorContext` to all children components.

 Let's create a menu and custom div to render the editor into.